-During project implementation, Pacific Ethanol and its partners collected data on capital projects and process upgrades completed under the project, plant operations including feedstock consumption, financial parameters, and sorghum-related outcomes under the CISS program.
+During project implementation, Aemetis and its partners collected data on capital projects and process upgrades completed under the project, plant operations including feedstock consumption and fuel output, financial parameters, and sorghum-related outcomes under the CISS program.
 Results from the data collection efforts were aggregated, analyzed, and summarized during the development of this report, and are reviewed in the following chapter.